canonical/k8s-snap/docs/src/snap/howto/epa.md

 EOF
 ```

-Dscribing the node and the pod will confirm that the pod is running
+Describing the node and the pod will confirm that the pod is running
 on the intended node and that its CPU requests are being met.
 Running
 taskset inside the pod will identify the pod pinned to the process running
 inside the pod: